Example Mapping Template

 Example mapping (or user story mapping) helps product managers and their teams quickly break down product backlogs.
-Ideally, example maps help a cross-functional team (for instance, a product owner, tester, and developer) build up a shared understanding and language for why product features need to change.
+Ideally, example maps help a cross-functional team (for instance, a product owner, tester, and developer) build up a shared understanding and language for why product features need to be added or changed.

 An example mapping session is a great way to develop structured, concrete user stories.
 Each example uncovered can help teams explore problem areas for customers and decide on acceptable criteria to build a new feature.

-Questions or identifying assumptions about situations where no one knows the ideal outcome.
+Questions or assumptions about situations where no one knows the ideal outcome

 Example mapping also relies on a color-coded system to shape the scope of a user story:

 Yellow sticky notes are for defining stories, such as “change of delivery address”

 Blue sticky notes are for defining rules, such as “ETA is updated”

 Green sticky notes are for defining examples, like “New address is out of range”